Cairi-S/vegan-Glasgow/README.md

 - The website features the designers own favourite recommendations.
 In future this would be changed to an average of the users rating.

 ### BUSINESS STORIES ###
-Vegan Glasgow is currently only for private recommendations, however there could be future scope to monetise the site.
+Vegan Glasgow is currently only for private recommendations, however there could be future scope to monetise the site and would be a future feature.

 If this were the case the target businesses for Vegan Glasgow would be:

 - Vegan restaurants in the area.
 - Restaurants wanting to reach a wider audience.
 - Restaurants advertising that they are fully vegan or have transitioned to fully vegan.
 - Restaurants advertising the vegan options on their menu

-Business user goals are:
+Business user goals would be:

 - A well designed website which is easy for the public to navigate that will benefit my business to be a part of.
 - A design that allows me to input and update my own restaurants data easily and efficiently.